ghrcosta/planning-poker/README.md

 # planning-poker

-Planning poker tool made in about 5 days as a small, personal project to learn more about GCP, Kotlin and other different technologies.
+Planning poker tool made as a small, personal project to learn more about GCP, Kotlin and other different technologies.

 It was made to run in GAE Standard environment (free tier), which doesn't support websocket.
 In the current version, clients receive updates from